Charles Caruana: Early life

 Charles Caruana was born on 9 October 1932 in the British colony of Gibraltar (now a British overseas territory).
 His ancestors were part of a group of Caruanas that settled in Gibraltar from their home in Malta during the 1800s.
 His great grandfather moved to Gibraltar with his grandfather and his four great uncles.
 This rendered Caruana a second-generation Gibraltarian.
 At the time of his birth, his family lived in Lynch's Lane, just off Main Street.

 During World War II he was evacuated with his family to London where he spent six months in Notting Hill Gate tube station seeking shelter from the bombings.
 He was first educated by the Christian Brothers when he was later re-evacuated to Northern Ireland.
 He already felt a religious calling by the age of 13 to 14, wanting to become a Christian Brother himself.
 On his return to Gibraltar, he joined the civil service, working in the Central Employment Exchange for four years.

 Priesthood

 Caruana eventually went off to St. John's Seminary, Wonersh, Guildford in the United Kingdom, where he spent six years studying.
 He was ordained on 24 May 1959 starting work in the Cathedral of St. Mary the Crowned and later at the Sacred Heart Church, where he remained parish priest for 12 years.
 He later returned to the cathedral to take on the role of administrator.
 He also spent some time as prison chaplain at Moorish Castle.
+He was instrumental in the beginnings of the Catholic Charismatic Renewal, the Cursillo Movement and other movements of renewal.